You want smart political talk without the meltdowns?

 But anyway, here's what she said.

-We understand, in spite of uh this important legislation, it is also true that there are extremist uh conservatives uh who appear bent on uh taking away fundamental rights, including marriage equality.
+We understand, in spite of this important legislation, it is also true that there are extremist conservatives who appear bent on taking away fundamental rights, including marriage equality.

-Uh this bill provides an important measure uh of security and state stability for LGBTQI plus families, but their children should should uh uh should who should see or should also we'll also get the the attacked, right?
+This bill provides an important measure of security and stability for LGBTQI plus families, but their children will also get attacked, right?

-As we know, um sadly, and their uh legal attacks on marriage equality will continue to persist.
+As we know, sadly, and their legal attacks on marriage equality will continue to persist.

 That's just a lie.

-Almost every conservative I know it they they want they're libertarian in the sense that uh what can what consenting adults do is none of their business.
+Almost every conservative I know, They're libertarian in the sense that what consenting adults do is none of their business.

 It's insane.